-If overcollateralization is maintained at the required amount and the mortgage loans generate interest in excess of the amount needed to pay interest and principal on the offered certificates, the fees and expenses of the trust fund, any swap payments owed to the swap counterparty and any premiums payable under the Class A8 and Class A9 certificate guaranty insurance policies, then excess interest will be used to pay you and other certificateholders the amount of any reduction in the principal amounts of the certificates caused by application of losses.
+If overcollateralization is maintained at the required amount and the mortgage loans generate interest in excess of the amount needed to pay interest and principal on the offered certificates, the fees and expenses of the trust fund, any swap payments owed to the swap counterparty and, on and after the distribution date in July 2015, any amounts deposited in the final maturity reserve account, then excess interest will be used to pay you and other certificateholders the amount of any reduction in the principal amounts of the certificates caused by application of losses.
 These payments will be made in order of seniority.
 We cannot assure you, however, that any excess interest will be generated and, in any event, no interest will be paid to you on the amount by which your principal amount was reduced because of the application of losses.